xenon007/frizzante/README.md

 # Frizzante

-An minimalistic opinionated web server the uses Svelte as rendering template on the server.
+An minimalistic opinionated web server that uses Svelte as rendering template on the server.

 ## ⚠️ Work in progress ⚠️